Louis Untermeyer was a well-known poetry critic and anthologist when a unique opportunity came his way.

 This belief culminated in what was known as the Red Scare, a period of time between the late 1940s and early 1950s, in which fear amongst Americans of Communist infiltrators reached a hysteric level.

 The Red Scare involved the U.S. government investigating supposed Communists.
 This effort included United States Senator Joseph McCarthy investigating alleged subversives in the entertainment industry.

 Part of this investigation was a booklet titled, “Red Channels: The Report of Communist Influence in Radio and Television.”
 The pamphlet was compiled by men who had once worked for the Federal Bureau of Investigations.

 In “Red Channels” were the names of 151 composers, journalists, writers, producers, and more who were reportedly Communists.
 Those listed in the booklet included Orson Welles, actress Lena Horne, and poet Langston Hughes.

 Indeed, one of the problems with investigating people based on actions they may have taken in the early Twentieth Century is that many Americans at that time identified as Socialists.

 In fact, the Socialist Party of America operated from 1900-1929.
 The organization’s membership included everyone from farm workers to urban intellectuals.

 And, it’s important to note, that the Socialist Party of America didn’t identify as a Communist party.

-Nonetheless, the booklet called “Red Channels” was accepted doctrine and followed by those who ran the TV and radio networks of 1950s America.
+Nonetheless, the booklet called “Red Channels” was followed by those who ran the TV and radio networks of 1950s America.
 That adherence damaged or ended the careers of many of those whose names it included in its six pages.

 And one of those names was Louis Untermeyer.